mmqnym/quickcerts/README.md

 - In the `path_to_qcs/init.sql` file, you can set the time zone for the database.
   It is recommended to use the same time zone as your local or cloud environment to avoid confusion.

+- If you know how to use Redis, you can modify the default config of Redis in `path_to_qcs/redis.conf`.

 ## Running

 - ### Docker